The council has introduced shared bins, where appropriate, in some areas of Newcastle that have back lane waste and recycling collections.

 Will you remove additional waste that is left beside the bins?

-We hope the capacity of the communal bins will avoid this.
+We hope the capacity of the shared bins will avoid this.
 Waste and recycling will only be collected by crews if it is placed in the appropriate container.
-Any rubbish left outside a bin (communal or indivudual) could leave the person who left the waste out liable to prosecution.
+Any rubbish left outside a bin (shared or individual) could leave the person who left the waste out liable to prosecution.
+We always request that residents behave responsibly and considerately with their waste.

-If communal bins are introduced to my back lane, what would I do if I have an issue or a problem?
+If shared bins are introduced to my back lane, what would I do if I have an issue or a problem?

 You should report any issue with your communal bin to Envirocall online or phone 0191 278 7878 and ask for 'Envirocall'.